 Catch every bone-crunching blow live and on demand.

 However, there's another way to watch UFC that won't break the bank.
 Much like Netflix, UFC offers a monthly subscription service called UFC Fight Pass that combines live coverage of a range of UFC events with a massive library of past fights from numerous combat disciplines.
 For a fifth of the price for a single Fight Night pay-per-view, you can watch hundreds of hours of UFC content, anytime and anywhere.
+Additionally, you can also catch selected UFC events on Foxtel, Kayo, and even free-to-air.
+Here are all your options for watch UFC in Australia.

 Dubbed the "Netflix for fight fans", UFC Fight Pass is a subscription streaming service providing live and on-demand streams of the biggest fights and events on the UFC calendar.
 Compatible with TVs, computers and mobile devices, UFC Fight Pass gives fans 24/7 access to the world of UFC.